Nordiska of Gothenburg, 1967

 - Linen threads in 15 colours.
 These follow the original colour scheme as closely as possible.
-We have chosen to keep the original colour scheme for all the linen prints, both green and natural linen.
+We have chosen to keep the original colour scheme here.
 Some colours have been out of production since the 1960s, in those cases we chose the nearest suitable shade.

 - A card which shows a photograph of the Flora 7021 drawing as it was found in the Nordiska Embroidery Archive, with a brief history of it's origins and named stitches.